- When is World Book Day 2014?

 Fax: +44 1634 290175

 NB: Since World Book Day 2004 secondary schools in the UK have been required to register to participate.
-For 2012, secondary schools should re-register and re-confirm their requirements and schools not yet registered are welcome to do so also.
+For 2014, secondary schools should re-register and re-confirm their requirements and schools not yet registered are welcome to do so also.
 Please see the secondary school registration section on this site for all details and to check your registration status.
-There is a £20 administration fee payable after the 25 November 2011.
+There is a £20 administration fee payable after 30 November 2013.

 Please note that schools in Ireland and all primary schools will be automatically mailed as in previous years; there is no need to register.
 However, if you have previously requested to not receive any mailings from Education Direct, WBD’s mailing house, you will not receive any WBD material.
 To rectify this situation, please contact the Helpline.